woigl/jsend/README.md

 ## Expression of Gratitude

-I would like to express my gratitude towards [Matt Dunlap](https://www.npmjs.com/~prestaul), who is the maintainer of the [jsend](https://www.npmjs.com/package/jsend) package.
+I would like to express my gratitude towards [Matt Dunlap](https://www.npmjs.com/~prestaul), who is the maintainer of the [jsend NPM package](https://www.npmjs.com/package/jsend).
 Unfortunately, the package did not satisfy my needs in terms of Typescript support and HTTP status codes.
 Therefore I've decided to develop a slightly similar library.
 Once again, thanks to Matt for his great work!

 ## License